w5xd/RC1101/construction.md

 <li>A FAT formatted uSD card is installed.
 The primary partition must be no more than 4GB.
 As of this writing, Windows 10 has no simple GUI to accomplish this on larger (and more common) uSD cards.
 To limit a partituion to 4GB and FAT format, you must use diskpart run as an administrator, which is <string>dangerous</strong>.
 One wrong keystroke and you will destroy your PCs boot drive. <a href='https://superuser.com/questions/202160/how-do-i-format-my-8-gb-usb-drive-to-fat-fat16-in-windows-7#answers'>Here</a> are some instructions. <strong>The dangerous step is the <code>select disk 1</code> command</strong>.
 You must select the correct disk!
+One more hint: I found it helps to insert one more command after the "clean" command in those instructions: "<code>convert mbr</code>".
+The LCD cannot mount a uSD card with a fancy new partition table, only master boot record will do.

 Copy the contents of the file WL1244-gen4.zip onto the card.
 <p align='center'><img width='50%' alt='microSDinstall.jpg' src='microSDinstall.jpg'/></p></li>